andrewGhazi/basehitmodel/README.md

 Any OS that can install R and Stan should be sufficient.
 We have tested the package most thoroughly on CentOS Linux release 7.6.1810 (Core), as well as various recent versions of macOS and Windows 10.
+No non-standard hardware is required.